- 1. Name of the medicinal product

 FertilityThe effect of saxagliptin on fertility in humans has not been studied.
 Effects on fertility were observed in male and female rats at high doses producing overt signs of toxicity (see section 5.3).

-Tabulated list of adverse reactionsAdverse reactions reported in ≥5% of patients treated with saxagliptin 5 mg and more commonly than in patients treated with placebo or that were reported in ≥2% of patients treated with saxagliptin 5 mg and ≥1% more frequently compared to placebo are shown in Table 1.The adverse reactions are listed by system organ class and absolute frequency.
-Frequencies are defined as Very common (≥ 1/10), Common (≥ 1/100 to <1/10), Uncommon (≥ 1/1,000 to 1/100), Rare (≥ 1/10,000 to 1/1,000), or Very rare (<1/10,000), not known (cannot be estimated from the available data).
+Tabulated list of adverse reactionsAdverse reactions reported in ≥ 5% of patients treated with saxagliptin 5 mg and more commonly than in patients treated with placebo or that were reported in ≥ 2% of patients treated with saxagliptin 5 mg and ≥1 % more frequently compared to placebo from the pooled analysis of five studies of glycaemic control, plus an additional active-controlled study of initial combination with metformin are shown in Table 1.The adverse reactions are listed by system organ class and absolute frequency.
+Frequencies are defined as very common (≥ 1/10), common (≥ 1/100 to < 1/10), uncommon (≥ 1/1,000 to 1/100), rare (≥ 1/10,000 to 1/1,000), or very rare (< 1/10,000), or not known (cannot be estimated from the available data).

 |Infections and infestations|

 |Anaphylactic reactions including anaphylactic shock||Rare||Rare||Rare||Rare|

 |Nervous system disorders|